toursprung/iOS-Screenshot-Automator/README.md

 }
 ```

+If you want to add the orientation of the iDevice in your screenshot names as well, configure it in the Helper.js file.

 #Open Todos:#
-* Accepting the app name as parameter instead of the application folder
-* Automatic naming of screenshots (currently not updating the language)
 * Put all resulting screenshots in one folder (or more meaningful folders)
 * Raise AppleScript exception when UIAutomation script fails
 * If possible: Automate uploading screenshots to iTunesConnect directly